 What Does ‘Power Steering Assist Fault’ Mean?

-‘Power Steering Assist Fault’ means – as you might expect – there’s something wrong with your power steering system.
+‘Power Steering Assist Fault’ means – as you might expect – there’s something amiss with your power steering system.

 The exact fault could be anything in the power steering assist system.

-Certain problems appear in hydraulic systems; others raise their heads in electric ones.
+Certain issues appear in hydraulic systems; others raise their heads in electric ones.
 Here are some of the most common culprits, organized by type.

 Hydraulic Power Steering Assist Faults